Frequently Asked Questions

 What do you use to prime your panels?

-On panels only, I sand one side using 120-grit sandpaper, and apply two coats of Behr Premium Plus Ultra Pure white 100% Acrylic Latex house paint to that side and the edges, sanding in-between coats.
-Since the 1/2-inch panels don’t warp there there is no need to apply to the back.
+On panels only, I sand one side using 120-grit sandpaper, and apply two coats of Premium Ultra Pure white 100% Acrylic Latex house paint to that side and the edges, sanding in-between coats.
+Since the 1/2-inch panels don’t warp there there is no need to apply primer to the back.
 I tint the Latex paint with a touch of acrylic Raw Sienna so I can see the white oil ground that goes on top of it.
-When dry to the touch I apply two coats of Williamsburg Oil Painting Ground thinned with a bit of solvent to make it easier to apply.
+When dry to the touch I apply three coats of Williamsburg Oil Painting Ground thinned with a bit of solvent to make it easier to apply.
 Then I bake the panels out in full sun which makes them dry to the touch in a couple of days instead of a week or more indoors.
-On the mounted linen panels I just apply two coats of Williamsburg Oil Painting Ground.
+On the mounted linen panels I just apply three coats of Williamsburg Oil Painting Ground.

 What do you use for an easel and palette?